 Everyone can relate to feeling bloated from time-to-time.
 Poor diet, not properly chewing our food during rushed meals, lack of exercise, busy lifestyles, and stress all compromise the digestive system.
 For many of us, being bloated isn’t an occasional occurrence; it is a daily discomfort.
 Yoga is useful for connecting the breath and the body.
-By slowing down the mind and incorporating gentle movement, these three yoga poses help to relieve indigestion.
+By slowing down the mind and incorporating gentle movement, these Three Yoga Poses for Bloating help to relieve indigestion.

 Panasonic (Knees Hugged to Chest)